What Genetic Testing is Available During My Fertility Care?

 Chromosome analysis is another group of genetic testing options for specific individuals or couples.
 Chromosomes are tightly-packed units of genetic information in our cells.
 Humans typically have 46 chromosomes organized into 23 pairs.
 Changes to the number or structure of chromosomes can impact health or fertility.

 A karyotype is a genetic test that assesses the number and structure of your chromosomes.
-Karyotyping is recommended for couples who have experienced two or more miscarriages, as 2-5% of these cases can be explained by a structural chromosome rearrangement, such as a translocation, in one of the partners.
+Karyotyping is recommended for couples who have experienced two or more pregnancy losses, as 2-5% of these cases can be explained by a structural chromosome rearrangement, such as a translocation, in one of the partners.
 If karyotyping identifies a chromosome rearrangement in you or your partner, your physician will discuss the option of IVF with PGT-SR to improve your chance of achieving a successful pregnancy.
 Some providers may call a karyotype a chromosome analysis (a detailed explanation of chromosome rearrangements and PGT-SR can be found above).

 Y chromosome microdeletions: